Alishba-Bacha/Lab_Task/README.md

 Main part of the task is to improve the accuracy of a model already eavaluated, through linux commands.
 Accuracy before improvement: 0.8119
+As the accuracy is already very much so by using any other model evaluation technique it's accuracy decreases.